We all know the sensation of being low on gas.

 Pressure Relief Valve

 The part that controls the oil flow is called the oil pressure relief valve.
-It has three different pieces: a piston, a spring, and a plug.
+It has three distinct pieces: a piston, a spring, and a plug.
 When everything works correctly, the valve can move up and down to manage the oil flow.

 As pressure builds, it forces the piston against the spring, allowing more to pass through, thus decreasing pressure.